techmindful/hideout/README.md

 See [hosting.md](https://github.com/techmindful/hideout/blob/main/hosting.md) for hosting Hideout, [CONTRIBUTING.md](https://github.com/techmindful/hideout/blob/main/CONTRIBUTING.md) for the contribution guideline, [building.md](https://github.com/techmindful/hideout/blob/main/building.md) for building Hideout from source and developing Hideout.

 A demo instance is running at [hideout-demo.com](hideout-demo.com).
 Uptime is expected to be unstable.
-Do not trust it for private conversations.
+Do not trust it for your private conversations.

 The text below is an introduction.